 The Calendar app on your iPhone is a great way to manage your schedule.
 Adding an event is a short process through the app, and can even be done with Siri’s assistance.

-Define the Default Alerts Times for the Calendar App on an iPhone
+How to Define the Default Alerts Times for the Calendar App on an iPhone (Guide with Pictures)

 Step 1: Open the Settings app.

 Step 3: Select the Default Alert Times option.

 Alternatively you can select the Birthdays or All-day Events options instead.

 Step 5: Tap the amount of time before an event at which you want to receive the alert.

 Now that you know how to change iPhone calendar default alert time setting you can complete these steps for the other items that have their own separate alert times.

 Future new events that you create in the Calendar app on the iPhone should now have that default alert setting.
 Existing events will not be affected.